 Best Choices Among Shrubs, Vines, and Trees

-The following vines and bushes are important for those who want to combine effective landscape design with the hobby of watching hummingbirds or butterflies.
+Vines and bushes are important to include for those who want to combine effective landscape design with the hobby of watching hummingbirds or butterflies.
 Bushes can be used as structural elements to form a border to separate two properties.
 They can be similarly employed within your own property bounds to define distinct outdoor spaces.
 Even a driveway can be transformed from a humdrum component of a landscape to an aesthetic achievement if bordered by attractive bushes.
 A vine-covered arbor can likewise be an important structural element of a landscape, furnishing it with a focal point.

-A shrub that has a prime place in hummingbird gardens is Buddleia davidii or butterfly bush.
+A shrub that has a prime place in hummingbird gardens is Buddleia davidii.
 It can get 6 to 12 feet tall with a spread of 4 to 15 feet in warm climates.
 For some growers, that is too big, so consider pruning it back to the ground in late winter or early spring.
 It will re-emerge from its root system.

 If you need a further incentive for pruning butterfly bush, take into account that you get more and bigger blooms on butterfly bush's new growth.
 Treat butterfly bush as if it were an herbaceous perennial rather than a shrub.
 Blooms on butterfly bushes can be purple, pink, white, or red, and they usually have an orange throat in the center.
-Grow these shrubs in zones 5 to 10.
+Grow this shrub in zones 5 to 10.
 It can be invasive in some areas, including the Pacific Northwest.
-A new cultivar, "Blue Chip," is touted as a non-invasive alternative.
+A new cultivar, 'Blue Chip,' is touted as a non-invasive alternative.

-Catawba rhododendron (Rhododendron catawbiense) are broadleaf evergreen bushes that have dark-green, leathery foliage, and spectacular flowers in the spring that are effective for attracting hummingbirds.
+Catawba rhododendron shrubs (Rhododendron catawbiense) are broadleaf evergreen bushes that have dark-green, leathery foliage.
+They bear spectacular flowers in the spring that are effective for attracting hummingbirds.
 This rhododendron shrub is easy to transplant, but it does require an acidic soil.
 It grows best in zones 4 to 8.
 Blooms can be white, lavender, rose, or the red that hummingbirds love so much.
 Catawba can reach a height of 6 to 8 feet, with a spread of 4 to 6 feet.
 A rhododendron display is most effective when bushes are massed together.
-Warning: the shrub is toxic; children should not be allowed to ingest any of its plant parts.
+Warning: The shrub is toxic; children should not be allowed to ingest any of its plant parts.